frankhale/toby/README.md

 The data format for your favorite videos is very simple.
 It can contain one or more groups.
-The 'Recently Played' group is special and will be added if it's not present hold the last 30 videos you've recently played.
+The 'Recently Played' group is special and will be added if it's not present and will contain the last 30 videos you've recently played.

 Data Format: